Choi-Daye/floorplan_denoising_segmentation/README.md

 | PSNR | 23.64 | 35.43 | 24.14 |
 | SSIM | 0.9503 | 0.9978 | 0.9852 |
 | LPIPS | 0.0629 | 0.0026 | 0.0361 |

+> Denoising performance is outstanding in noise-dominant regions,
+> but due to the **high-contrast characteristics** of floorplan data (binary-like pixel intensity),
+> the **Structure ROI** scores are relatively lower, reflecting the model’s sensitivity to fine structural edges.

 <img width="1061" height="934" alt="Image" src="https://github.com/user-attachments/assets/bbedbec8-73aa-4a91-8066-d7384b6e398f" />

 ---